genomech/FastContext/README.md

 *Description:*
 Calculate patterns Levenshtein distances for each position in read.
 Results are written into extended statistics file (JSON.GZ).
-Notice that it highly increases the time of processing.
+Notice that it highly increases the time of processing.<br>
 *Usage:* `-l`

 </dd>